 Meet Our Executive Team and Leadership Council

-Bob Arnold has been the President and CEO of Family Centers for over 30 years.
+Bob Arnold has been the CEO of Family Centers for over 35 years.
 Since assuming the agency’s top role in 1982, Bob has led Family Centers through a time of significant growth to better meet the community’s needs.
 By leading seven successful mergers, Bob has helped shape Family Centers into a multi-faceted organization that assists over 23,000 children and adults each year.
 Bob is a past chairman of the Connecticut Council of Family Service Agencies, a past president of the Greenwich Kiwanis Club and has served on a variety of advisory boards and task forces.
 He holds a Masters degree from Columbia University and is a licensed social worker and marriage and family therapist.

 Chief Operating Officer

 Jim Vivier started with Family Centers in 1999 as the agency’s first Marketing Director.
 After serving as Vice President of Development and Communications for 12 years, Jim assumed his the role of Chief Advancement Officer in November 2016.
 By assuming the role of Chief Operating Officer in 2021, Jim works closely with the Human Resources, Information Technology and Administrative Services departments to improve employee and agency advancement.
 Jim has been a member of the Greenwich Rotary Club since 2001, and was Club President from 2011-12.
 He is also a Board member of his church, Sacred Heart Parish in Greenwich.
 He holds a B.A. in Psychology from Arizona State University and an MBA from Sacred Heart University.

 Chief Health Officer